The Riordans: Pushing agendas

 In the words of academic Dr Finola Kennedy, The Riordans "introduced one of the most sensitive issues in rural family life – the links between property, farm ownership and marriage at the very time of the debate on the Succession Bill".

-The show also focused on a range of farming issues, from the promotion of new farm technology to safety on farms.
-(In the 1970s Tom and Benjy featured in a television advertisement urging farmers to have metal-framed cabs put onto their tractors to protect themselves from serious injury should the vehicle overturn.)
+The programme also focused on a range of farming issues, from the promotion of new farm technology to safety on farms.
+In the 1970s, the characters Tom and Benjy featured in a television advertisement urging farmers to have metal-framed cabs put onto tractors to protect themselves from injury should the vehicle overturn.

-Other issues were also raised, such as illegitimacy, poverty, the problems of old age, marriage break-up, sexual activity, the dramatic changes in the post-Vatican II Catholic Church, and most famously contraception, when it was revealed that Benjy's wife, Maggie, for medical reasons could not risk having a second pregnancy.
-The decision of the couple to use contraception (the Pill) caused considerable controversy and criticism from "family values" organisations and some in the Catholic Church.
-The show was on many issues both praised and criticised in the national media and even in Dáil Éireann.
-Moreover, civil servants in the mid-1960s criticised the image portrayed of a 'farm advisor' sent out to advise farmers on new advances in farming but who in the series was seen drinking in the pub and gossiping.
+Other issues raised were illegitimacy, poverty, the problems of old age, marriage break-up, sexual activity, the dramatic changes in the post-Vatican II Catholic Church, and contraception, when it was revealed that Benjy's wife, Maggie, for medical reasons could not risk having a second pregnancy.
+The decision of the couple to use contraception caused controversy and criticism from "family values" organisations and some in the Catholic Church.
+The programme was on many issues praised and criticised in the media and in Dáil Éireann.
+Moreover, civil servants in the mid-1960s criticised the image portrayed of a farm advisor sent to advise farmers on advances in farming but who in the series was seen drinking in a pub and gossiping.